 BA, University of Oklahoma, 1986

-George Henson is currently completing a PhD in Humanities (with an emphasis on literary and translation studies) at The University of Texas at Dallas.
-From 2003 to 2010, Mr. Henson taught Spanish language, literature, and translation at Southern Methodist University.
-He has also taught Spanish language and literature courses at the University of Texas at Arlington and the University of North Texas.
-Prior to teaching at SMU, Mr. Henson taught for six years at Collin College in Plano.
+Dr. George Henson has been teaching Spanish language and Hispanic culture courses at UTD since 2010.
+From 2003 to 2010, Dr. Henson taught Spanish language, literature, and translation at Southern Methodist University.
+Prior to teaching at SMU, he taught for six years at Collin College in Plano.
+He has also taught at the University of Texas at Arlington and the University of North Texas.

-Mr. Henson has been invited to read papers on topics related to literary translation and queer literature at conferences hosted by the American Comparative Literature Association, New York University, and Emory University.
+Dr. Henson has been invited to read papers on topics related to literary translation and queer literature at conferences hosted by the American Comparative Literature Association, the South Central Modern Language Association, New York University, and Emory University.